Glomus Vagale Paraganglioma

 - Displaces the internal carotid artery anteromedially, jugular vein posterolaterally, and parapharyngeal fat anterolaterally

-- No splaying of the ICA and internal jugular vein (IJV); splaying suggests carotid body paraganglioma
+- No splaying of the internal carotid artery (ICA) and internal jugular vein (IJV); splaying suggests carotid body paraganglioma

 - Single or multiple

 - Right-sided position more common than left

 - T1WI hyperintense “salt” due to subacute hemorrhage, hypointense “pepper” due to arterial flow voids (more commonly seen in larger tumors)